jbaldivieso/pygrowup2/README.md

 implementation of WHO's igrowup software, and the other based on data SPOON (see credits) collected and processed using the Stata version of igrowup.
-Using the WHO data, this package's z-scores are generally within 0.1 of the test datasets with 2 exceptions.
+Using the WHO data, this package's z-scores are generally within 0.1 of the test datasets with 7 (with earlier versions of Python, this was only 2; unclear why) exceptions.
 However, a number of results differ by at least 0.05.
 It's not clear if that's due to the other implementations' use of floating point arithmetic (in contrast with this package's use of python's Decimal library for more precise computation) or if there are small inaccuracies in this package.
 So, caveat emptor!